emimontesdeoca/jordgubbe/README.md

 I came up with this when I was looking for a landing page, there were good ones but I wanted to make something fresh and either material design o metro design, ended up picking metro because, well, it looks cool.

 Also I used [simpleWeather](http://simpleweatherjs.com/) and added some weather information on the header.

-## What's next?
-My plans for the upcomings days is to build a backend in NodeJS that will allow the user to add links/services from the landing page itself.

-I am open to suggestions and critics.

 ## Where are the links stored?
 Everything regarding the links are stored in a .json file, there for now, you can add the links with its title and colour.